the-bauz/web-gallery/README.md

-# the-bauz Web Gallery (BETA)
+# the-bauz web gallery (BETA)
-A free small javascript libary to implement a simple web gallery!
+A free small javascript library to implement a simple web gallery!
 made for you by [the-bauz](http://the-bauz.com)

-This Example can be found on [the-bauz.com/web-gallery](http://the-bauz.com/web-gallery).
-Check it out and if you find any Bugs feel free to resolve them or open an issue here on GitHub.
+This example can be found on [the-bauz.com/web-gallery](http://the-bauz.com/web-gallery).
+Check it out and if you find any bugs feel free to resolve them or open an issue here on GitHub.

-You can use this Gallery in your personal Projects as well as extending this Project.
+You can use this gallery in your personal projects as well as extending this project.

 ## How to use
-In the assets Folder you will find all the dependencies needed by the index.html were an ready-to-use instance of the Web Gallery already is in Place, but generlly the Web Gallery is just a javascript Extension making unordered lists to galleries with a Pop-Up Effect.
+In the assets folder you will find all the dependencies needed by the index.html, were a ready-to-use instance of the web gallery already is in place, but generlly the web gallery is just a javascript extension making unordered lists to galleries with a Pop-Up effect.
 ```javascript
 tbwg.init(selector);
 ```
-or optionally a function call with Options
+or optionally a function call with options
 ```javascript
 tbwg.init(selector, {
   option1: 'option1',